 Asbestos awareness training is essential in the workplace, especially when working on buildings constructed before 2000.
-With asbestos containing materials (ACMs) responsible for 5,000 deaths each year in the UK, there is a legal requirement for employers to train staff on asbestos awareness.
+With asbestos-containing materials (ACMs) responsible for 5,000 deaths each year in the UK, employers are legally required to train staff on asbestos awareness.

 Training plays a vital role in the development of employees, and some training is essential for the health, safety and wellbeing of staff.
 One of the most pivotal is asbestos awareness training.
 But how do you pick the right course for your organisation?
-With two major training associations – the United Kingdom Asbestos Training Association (UKATA) and the Independent Asbestos Training Providers (IATP) – it can seem a confusing choice.
+With two major training associations – the United Kingdom Asbestos Training Association (UKATA) and the Independent Asbestos Training Providers (IATP) providing their own asbestos awareness training – it can seem a confusing choice.

 Employers must ensure that adequate information, instruction, supervision and training is given to their employees.
 They also need to ensure that organisations or individuals who work for them in their supply chain, such as contractors or partners, are competent.